What is the Interior Design Diploma?

-The nationally accredited MSF50213 Diploma of Interior Design and Decoration is the course if you are wanting to work as a residential and commercial interior designer. iscd’s Diploma of Interior Design and Decoration is recognised by the Design Institute of Australia (DIA) as a quality Interior Design course.
+The nationally accredited MSF50213 Diploma of Interior Design a is the course if you are wanting to work as a residential and commercial interior designer. iscd’s Diploma of Interior Design is recognised by the Design Institute of Australia (DIA) as a quality Interior Design course.

 The diploma will provide you with the skills and knowledge to work as an Interior Designer for a firm or establish your own design business.
 Our Diploma of Interior Design and Decoration ensures you graduate with computer skills in Photoshop, InDesign and CAD along with hand drafting technical skills which you will combine with your creative concepts and design understanding to develop & create your clients their ideal space.
 Throughout your diploma program you will have industry excursions and incursions to gain opportunities to network for when you graduate the MSF50213 Diploma of Interior Design and Decoration.
 We are also here to help with the opportunities on our job board.

-Become an Interior Designer by completing the 29 Units of Competencies that make up the MSF50213 Diploma of Interior Design and Decoration.
+Become an Interior Designer by completing the 29 Units of Competencies that make up the MSF50213 Diploma of Interior Design.
 At iscd, the Diploma is completed over 1 year full time 20+ hours a week.

 To read more on AIT click here.